Stoefff/Operating-Systems-21-22/README.md

-# Operating-Systems-20-21
+# Operating Systems @ FMI 2021/2022
-Repos for all the materials and code from the Operating Systems 2020-2012 course at FMI
+Repository for the materials and code from the Operating Systems 2021/2022 course at FMI

+## Topics:
+* Week01 - course organization, Linux basics, ls -la, file permissions

-## General info:
+## Useful links:

-**TODO**
+### The lecture notes from the 2020/2021 course are on branch `year-20-21`